epfl-ada/ada-2024-project-fadadudata2024/README.md

 ### 3. Present the results

-Finally, our findings are presented as an interactive data story on the following webpage [INSERT LINK]
+Finally, our findings are presented as an interactive data story on the following webpage: [Data Story](https://epfl-ada.github.io/ada-2024-project-fadadudata2024/)

 ## Proposed timeline and Organization within the team